BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Public Agenda

-The clan's official stated reason for its presence in Raleigh is to 'improve the relationship between Raleigh NC and its Japanese demographic.
+The clan's official stated reason for its presence in Raleigh is to 'improve the relationship between Raleigh NC and its Japanese demographics'.
 And to its credit, they actually walk the walk a tad, putting down money and pulling strings to give their associates a leg-up when they can.
-It's all about the usual Yak dealings of money and power under the hood, mind you, but still.
+It's all about the usual Yak dealings of money and power under the hood, mind you, but it's still done good for the law-abiding Japanese in the city.

 Assets